-The FIDM Museum is in the final months of a major fundraising campaign to purchase the Helen Larson Historic Fashion Collection, a private collection of 1,200 historic garments and accessories from four centuries.
-Each Friday, this blog will present an exquisite piece from the Larson collection.
+The FIDM Museum is in the final months of a major fundraising campaign to purchase the Helen Larson Historic Fashion Collection, a private collection of 1,400 historic garments and accessories from four centuries.
+Each Friday, this blog will present exquisite pieces from the Larson Collection.

-Helen Larson spent 50 years assembling her collection; now, it is in danger of being dispersed forever or absorbed into another private collection, inaccessible to students, researchers, and the general public.
-The FIDM Museum needs your help to save the Larson collection.
-You can make a contribution of any amount online or by mail, or join our #4for400 social media campaign.
-Donations are tax deductible; if your company has a matching gift program, your support will go even further.
-The FIDM Museum has until the end of 2015 to finish raising the necessary funds, so please join the campaign and help make fashion history.
+Helen Larson spent 50 years assembling her collection, which includes several historically significant bags; now, it is in danger of being dispersed forever or absorbed into another private collection, inaccessible to students, researchers, and the general public.
+The FIDM Museum urgently needs your help to save the Larson collection.
+Please did deep into your own purse and make a contribution online or by mail, or join our #4for400 social media campaign to donate $4 (or more) by texting "Museum" to 243725.
+Donations are tax deductible; if your company or organization has a matching gift program, your support will go even further.
+You can also help by spreading the word on social media, using the #4for400 hashtag.
+The FIDM Museum as until the end of 2015 to finish raising the necessary funds, so please join the campaign and help save 400 years of fashion history!